schlagmichdoch/PairDrop/docs/how-to.md

 # How-To
-## Share files directly from context menu on Windows
+## Send files directly from context menu on Windows
 ### Registering to open files with PairDrop
 The [File Handling API](https://learn.microsoft.com/en-us/microsoft-edge/progressive-web-apps-chromium/how-to/handle-files) is implemented